jnktsj/DNApi/examples/README.md

 # you will get: TGGAATTCTCGG
 ```

-The default setting is *iterative search mode*.
+The default setting is *iterative* search mode.
 If you want to use
 different k-mer sizes and filtering ratios, type:

 ```shell